 All right, as we continue, Bill O'Reilly on this St. Patrick's Day.

-And there's not even kids going to school where there's gangs or violence or drugs and disruption, and there's very little education going on.
+Let's say you are trapped in a horrible school and there's not even kids going to school where there's gangs or violence or drugs and disruption and there's very little education going on.

 And let's say you have to go there or else they're going to come and put your parents in jail.

-As soon as you get out of school that day, you can't you would have the ability to go home with a parent, with a loved one, with a grandparent, with somebody, some adult that cares enough and go through your daily curriculum, and that that child would still be able to access it.
+Okay, as soon as you get out of school that day, you would have the ability to go home with a parent, with a loved one, with a grandparent, with somebody, some adult that cares enough and go through your daily curriculum.

-Now, are they going to give up playtime and free time and and whatever and other activity time?
+Now, are they going to give up playtime and free time and whatever and other activity time?

 They'd have to, yeah.